johannes-mueller/devcontainer.el/README.md

 software development.
 The idea is to put everything the software you are developing needs in order to run into a docker container or a stack of [docker](https://docker.com) containers.
-Then all your local builds and testing is performed inside this container.
+Then all your local builds and testing is performed inside that container.
 So your development basically takes place inside the docker container – hence the name "devcontainer".

 The initiative came from the Visual Studio Code community.
 They actually run